-Happy Holidays!
-Call 508-208-2265 to purchase a gift certificate.
-Also, we are taking reservations for guided fishing tours in 2014.
+Welcome to the 2014 Season!
+Call 508-208-2265 we are taking reservations for guided fishing tours.
 Anglers can choose from the following adventures; kayaking, wet wading, center console boat, walk around boat, or flat's boats.

 Forecast 2012..
 Look for an early start to the 2012 season as the Northeast has had a mild winter.
 For instance in years past we have had striper action as early as the end of March, especially if the herring come into the estuaries early.
 The Cape Cod Ponds have been consistent all winter with trout.
 On the warm sunny days there is a white fly hatch.